cuddletech/cla-test-repo/README.md

 # Test Repo

 Welcome to my awesome repo of awesomeness.
+This repo demonstrates the amazing CLA process.

 ## Contributing